Teach English Abroad In Cambodia

 23) How difficult is the TESOL course?
 Can I fail?

 Yes, you can fail.
-However, the XploreAsia staff continuously monitoring applicant’s progress and should they feel that an applicant requires additional support it will be offered to them to ensure that they are able to pass the course.
+However, we continuously monitoring your progress and should you feel that you require additional support it will be offered to you to ensure that you are able to pass the course.

 24) Must the teachers have CV’s?